What is Automated Software Testing?

 Load testing conversion from a functional test.

-This feature allows you to convert Rapise tests for HTTP/HTTPS based applications into protocol-based NeoLoad scripts that can be executed by a large number of virtual users (VUs) that simulate a load on the application being tested.
+This feature allows you to convert Rapise tests for HTTP/HTTPS-based applications into protocol-based NeoLoad scripts that can be executed by a large number of virtual users (VUs) that simulate a load on the application being tested.

 Unit Testing

-Rapise comes with a special extension for NUnit and Visual Studio’s MS-Test that facilitates the calling of Rapise tests from within unit test fixtures.
+Rapise also comes with a special extension for NUnit and Visual Studio’s MS-Test that facilitates the calling of Rapise tests from within unit test fixtures.

 Sample unit test results dialog